zavalab/ADAM_Documentation/waste_to_energy.md

 <img src="Pictures\waste_to_energy\low_elec.png">

 <p>
-    This indicates that the price of bio-electricity is so low that the CAFOs would rather dispose of the waste rather than process it.
+    These results indicate that the price of bio-electricity is so low that the CAFOs would rather dispose of the waste rather than process it.
 If you were to double-click on the CAFOs located on the ADAM website, you would find that the price of supplying the manure is negative for each CAFO, meaning that each CAFO is losing money by supplying waste.
 Additionally, the disposal facility is purchasing the manure at zero cost.
 This means that the CAFOs are suffering a loss by simply disposing of the waste.
 Knowing this, the CAFOs still decided to dispose of their waste, meaning that processing the waste would result in a greater loss.
 </p>

 <h2>Market Electricity Price</h2>

 <p>
-    The next case we will look at is the market price scenario.
+    The next case we will look at is the <b>market price</b> scenario.
 Market price indicates that the electricity price is set such that it reflects the actual electricity price.
 </p>

 <p>
-    The results, which are displayed below, show identical results to the Low Electricity Price scenario.
+    The results, which are displayed below, show identical results to the Low Electricity Price scenario: all lines are going to the disposal node.
 This demonstrates that current electricity prices are still not high enough to incentivize CAFOs to process their waste.
 </p>

 <img src="Pictures\waste_to_energy\market_elec.png">